Affiliate Marketing Tracking Platforms

 LeadDyno: The E-Commerce Focused Option

-Pricing: LeadDyno offers four pricing tiers.
-The Lite Plan starts at $49/month, supporting up to 50 active affiliates with one commission plan.
-The Essential Plan costs $129/month for up to 150 affiliates and three commission plans.
-The Advanced Plan runs $349/month with up to 500 affiliates and unlimited commission structures.
-The Unlimited Plan costs $749/month with no restrictions on affiliates or features.
-Annual subscriptions save 15%.
-All plans include a 30-day free trial.
+Pricing: Four tiers.
+Lite at $49/month covers up to 50 active affiliates with one commission plan.
+Essential is $129/month for up to 150 affiliates and three commission plans.
+Advanced runs $349/month with up to 500 affiliates and unlimited commission structures.
+Unlimited is $749/month with no caps.
+Annual billing saves 15%, and there's a 30-day free trial across all plans.
+Worth knowing: there was a real pricing transparency controversy with older plans and visitor-based overage fees.
+Newer plans have addressed it, but if you're reading older reviews, that context matters.

 Refersion: E-Commerce Focused